Brian Levin

 Brian Levin is an American softball coach who is currently an assistant coach at Iowa.

 Coaching career

 Belmont

 On August 8, 2016, Levin was announced as the new head coach of the Belmont softball program.
 On June 14, 2019, Levin left the Belmont program to become the head coach at Southern Miss.

 Southern Miss

 On June 14, 2019, Levin was announced as the new head coach of the Southern Miss softball program.
-On July 12, 2022, Levin announced his resignation as head coach at Southern Miss.
+On July 12, 2022, Levin announced his resignation as head coach at Southern Miss, citing a desire to spend more time with his family.

 Iowa

 On July 20, 2022, Levin was announced as an assistant coach for the Iowa Hawkeyes softball program.
+On December 17, 2024, Levin was named interim head coach as Renee Luers-Gillispie took a leave of absence for the 2025 season for a personal health matter.
+On March 7, 2025, Iowa announced a change in softball leadership, as Levin departed the program.